Roman numeral analysis: Jazz and pop numerals

 In popular music and rock music, "borrowing" of chords from the parallel minor of a major key is commonly done.
 As such, in these genres, in the key of E major, chords such as D major (or ♭VII), G major (♭III) and C major (♭VI) are commonly used.
 These chords are all borrowed from the key of E minor.
 Similarly, in minor keys, chords from the parallel major may also be "borrowed".
 For example, in E minor, the diatonic chord built on the fourth scale degree is IVm, or A minor.
 However, in practice, many songs in E minor will use IV (A major), which is borrowed from the key of E major.
-Borrowing from the parallel major in a minor key, however, is much less common.

 Using the V7 or V chord (V dominant 7, or V major) is typical of most jazz and pop music regardless of whether the key is major or minor.
 Though the V chord is not diatonic to a minor scale, using it in a minor key is not usually considered "borrowing," given its prevalence in these styles.